Tonster01/CatalanLearning-/index.md

 <p>The second stage consists of:
 <b>Key Phrases, the alphabet, numbers and Catalan Consonant Combinations, Diphtongs and Triphthongs<b></p>

- <p>This stage will have pronounciation as well as how to write each word or phrase, this will then get progressively harder with the Enlish given and then the spanish needing to be filled into the blank.
+ <p>This stage will have pronounciation as well as how to write each word or phrase, this will then get progressively harder with the Enlish given and then the spanish needing to be filled into the blank.</p>

 <p>The third stage consists of:</p>
 <ul><b>Basic grammar</b>